 All elementary schools have access to carts of laptops at a ratio of 3:1 (grades K-2) or 2:1 (grades 3-5).
 All 6-12 students have been assigned a laptop for home and school use.

-The Mobile Access for Students (MAS) is a program rooted in the district’s vision, All Students Future Ready, and ensures that students learn the information and communication technology skills in the student profile.
-The program was piloted in 2010 and implemented district wide in 2012.
-It is possible thanks to technology levies passed by voters.
+The program ensures students learn the information and communication technology skills in the student profile.
+The program was piloted in 2010 and implemented district-wide in 2012.
+This program is possible thanks to technology levies passed by voters.

 What do students and families need to know about this program?